snikolov/rl-ttt/README.md

-# Setup
-Requirements:
-- nose>=1.3.7
-- numpy>=1.11.1
-- matplotlib>=1.3.1

-To install:
-<pre>pip install -r requirements.txt</pre>

-To run tests:
-<pre>nosetests</pre>

 # Summary
-- I trained an agent to play tic-tac-toe using both the Q-Learning and SARSA algorithms.
+- I trained an agent to play tic-tac-toe using the Q-Learning and SARSA algorithms.
 - I train the agents by playing them against themselves (Q-learning vs. Q-learning, SARSA vs SARSA) and against a random agent.
 - I use the following reward structure: 1 for a win, -1 for a loss, 0 for a draw or any other state.
 - I keep track of the value of a state and action using a Q function whose keys are the afterstates resulting from a given state and action.